MinnPost/election-night-api/README.md

 1. `cp states/example states/xx`
 1. The `xx_meta.py` file manages each information and configuration about each election in the state.
 Create the configuration as is needed for your state; there are only a couple required field.
     1. Rename `example_meta.py` to `xx_meta.py`
+    1. Change the Election ID.
+Suggested format is date of the election in the form YYYYMMDD
+    1. (optional) The URL to the election results file can go in here.
 1. The `xx.py` holds the `Scraper` class which has the methods that are run through the command line tool.
 Most of this will be specific to your state and source.
     1. Rename `example.py` to `xx.py`
     1. Make sure to call `utility.setup()` in the constructor.